opconWizard/opcon-docs/docs/utilities/SMA-Resource-Monitor/Wizards.md

 of the day.

-**Triggers**: This frame contains the fields required to set up the triggers for the counter monitor\'s Action Groups.
+**Triggers**: This frame contains the fields required to set up the triggers for the counter monitor's Action Groups.

 **Above Max Value**: Defines the maximum cutoff value for the counter.
 If the value goes above this cutoff, the configured action group(s) are